ArnavSarin/ArnavSWebApp/README.md

 2. Improving my dataset to one that is more accurate.
 3. Playing with more machine learning algorithms.
 Ideally I would like to work with a heart disease dataset.
 I would also like to learn other algorithms perhaps Computer Vision related or NLP related.
 4. Improving the UI for easier access/use.
+5. Using random forests for more accurate results.